-Following the successful defense of the prospectus, the student may apply for admission to candidacy.
-To do so, the student submits the Application for Admission to Candidacy for the Degree of Doctor of Philosophy form to the Dissertation Committee Chair, to obtain signatures from the Chair and Dissertation Committee members.
-The cover page and Part I (Qualifying Examination Committee Report) of this form are completed at this time.
-Once properly signed, a copy of the application should be given to the Manager of Graduate Programs and Enrollment Services and the original application should be returned to Graduate School-Newark, Dean's Office.
-The candidate must continue to register for dissertation research (and/or matriculation continued, dependent on the GSN requirements of the section of matriculation continued) in order to maintain status as a candidate.
+Following the successful defense of the prospectus and all required and elective coursework, the student will apply for admission to candidacy using the Application for Admission to Candidacy for the Degree of Doctor of Philosophy form.
+The student is to complete the cover page, and then obtain signatures from the Chair and Dissertation Committee in Section A of the Qualifying Examination Committee Report.
+Once signed by the committee, the application should be sent to the Ph.D.
+Director for final signature, and then to the Assistant Dean of Graduate Programs and Enrollment Services, who will forward it to the Graduate School-Newark, Dean's Office.
+At this point, the student is considered a post-qualifying Doctoral Candidate.

-Students may also advance to candidacy earlier than the successful dissertation prospectus defense if they have met the following conditions: (1) appointed an internal dissertation committee of one SCJ faculty chair and two SCJ faculty committee members; (2) completed a concept paper of approximately 10 pages in length describing the dissertation project, which is then approved by the internal committee; and (3) submit the Appointment of Dissertation Committee form, the approved concept paper, and the Application for Admission to Candidacy form with required signatures to the Ph.D.
+Students may also be permitted to advance to candidacy earlier than the successful dissertation prospectus defense if they have met the following conditions: (1) appointed an internal dissertation committee of one SCJ faculty chair and two SCJ faculty committee members; (2) completed a concept paper of approximately 10 pages in length describing the dissertation project, to be approved by the internal committee; and (3) submitted the Appointment of Dissertation Committee form, the approved concept paper, and the Application for Admission to Candidacy form with required signatures to the Ph.D.
 Director for approval.
 This does not substitute for the necessity of a successful dissertation prospectus defense at a later date.